alasdairkeyes/multibooty/README.md

 # multibooty
-A utility to create a bootable USB stick which will boot any Linux based ISO placed on it.
+A utility to allow a single USB stick to boot any number of Linux based ISOs placed on it.